JetBrains-Research/extract-method-experiments/README.md

 ### Training

-To train a model, one is ought to complete a list of procedures:
+To train a model, one has to complete a list of procedures:
 - Obtain datasets from `RefactoringExperiments/`
 - Configure training procedure through config files.
     - Make a model config and specify model's arguments there.